vistadataproject/vistadataproject.github.io/va-records-retention-2017.md

 Temporary; destroy when no longer needed for administrative or clinical operations.
 (N1-15-02-3, Item 5)

 d.
 Documentation.
 May include data dictionaries, field layouts, data entry instructions, and other manuals in paper and electronic form.

 Temporary; destroy/delete when superseded or obsolete.
 (N1-15-02-3, Item 6)

 e.
 Word Processing and Electronic Records.
 Superseded by General Records Schedule 4.3, Item 040 (SIC 2200.4).

 [NOTE: any item, scanned into the Patient Electronic Health Record regardless of origination will take on the records disposal schedule of the electronic record.
-Examples are: immunization or other healthcare treatment from non-Veterans Health Administration provider after review of relevanceÕs by a HA provider.]
+Examples are: immunization or other healthcare treatment from non-Veterans Health Administration provider after review of relevanceÕs by a VA provider.]

 6000.3.
 Application for Medical Benefits (Applicants Not in Need of Care File).